Model for the dynamics of carrier injection in a band with polaronic states: Application to exciton dissociation in organic solar cells

-To conclude the present model shows that in a large range of incident energies $\varepsilon_I$, of the order of the pure electronic bandwidth $4J$, there can be a high quantum yield of injection and a cold CTS despite the electron-vibration coupling.
+To conclude the present model shows that in a large range of incident energies $\varepsilon_I$, of the order of the pure electronic bandwidth $4J$, there can be a high quantum yield of injection and a vibrationally cold CTS despite the electron-vibration coupling.
 This is consistent with many experiments\cite{bassler2015hot}.
-This occurs even with a strong electron-hole interaction which changes deeply the spectral density and creates localized states.
-For large values of $\varepsilon_I$ we show that the energy conservation imposes the injection to occurs after several phonon excitations, which is as a tunneling process.
-In this regime the detailed characteristics of the recombination process has a strong influence on the quantum yield of the electron transfer.
-We emphasize that the present approach could be used to treat models with other characteristics, as for example multiple vibration modes frequencies.
-It should also be useful for transfer processes at interfaces in other photovoltaic systems or in photosynthetic systems \cite{muntwiler2008coulomb,schwarz2013role,hood2016entropy}.
+Therefore a vibrationally cold transfer state with a high yield is compatible with a strong electron vibration coupling which creates pseudo-gaps and polaronic states on the acceptor side.
+In addition, the model shows that the recombination process plays an essential role in the occurrence of vibrationally hot or cold charge transfer states.
+For large values of $\varepsilon_I$ we show that the energy conservation imposes the injection to occur after several phonon excitations, which is a tunneling process.
+In this regime, the detailed characteristics of the recombination process have a strong influence on the quantum yield of the electron transfer.
+We emphasize that the present approach could be used to treat models with other characteristics, such as, for example, multiple vibration modes frequencies, multiple excitonic states or complex bands in the acceptor.
+It should also be useful for transfer processes at interfaces in other photovoltaic systems or even in photosynthetic systems \cite{song2021excitonic,schwarz2013role,hood2016entropy}.

 \begin{CJK*}{GB}{}

 \end{CJK*}